 \section{Results: The \textit{Imitation Threshold}}

-We apply \toolname to estimate the imitation threshold for each model-data pair, and present the results in \Cref{tab:imitation-threshold-result}.
-The imitation thresholds for SD1.1 on celebrities and politicians are 364 and 234 respectively.
-And the imitation thresholds for classical and modern art styles are 112 and 198 respectively.
-Interestingly, SD1.1 and SD1.5 have the same thresholds for all the four sets across both the domains.
+We use \toolname to estimate the imitation threshold for each model-data pair, and present the results in \Cref{tab:imitation-threshold-result}.
+The imitation thresholds for SD1.1 on celebrities and politicians are 399 $\pm$ 85 and 284 $\pm$ 87 respectively, and 304 $\pm$ 56 and 208 $\pm$ 26 for classical and modern art styles, respectively.
+Interestingly, SD1.1 and SD1.5 have almost identical thresholds across the four datasets.
 Notably, both SD1.1 and SD1.5 are trained on LAION2B-en.
-The imitation thresholds for SD2.1, which is trained on the larger LAION-5B dataset is higher than the thresholds for SD1.1 and SD1.5.
-The imitation threshold for SD2.1 on celebrities and politicians are 527 and 369 respectively, and on classical and modern art styles are 185 and 241 respectively.
+The imitation thresholds for SD2.1, which is trained on LAION-5B (a superset of LAION-2B) are higher than the thresholds for SD1.1 and SD1.5.